Haneenabonser/city-explorer/README.md

 # Project Name

 **Author**: Haneen Abonser
-**Version**: 2.0.0
+**Version**: 3.0.0

 ## Overview
-This website is for getting the location and the weather data for three days for any city you want.
+This website is for getting the location and the weather data for three days for any city you want, also you can find the top movie in this city.

 ## Getting Started
 If you want to have the location for a city just enter the city name and click on Explore!